 As a Los Angeles native, Shelly fell in love with the Bay Area after completing her B.A. in Integrative Biology at the University of California, Berkeley.
 Since graduation, Shelly has spent her entire professional career within the education field, starting her career as a behavior interventionist working with students with autism.
 She then joined Teach for America and became a middle school science teacher where she witnessed firsthand the detrimental effects of educational inequity and trauma on her students.
 Motivated by her students, Shelly went on to earn her Master’s in Social Work at the University of Pennsylvania and returned to the Bay where she completed a Summer Fellowship in Policy with the Campbell Union High School District.

 As Shelly continues her work in education, she hopes to bring her cultural, generational, and mental health expertise to serve the community at Moreland School District.

 Sriram was provisionally appointed to the Board of Trustees in January 2019, and re-elected in November 2020.
 A father of two daughters who both attended Baker Elementary School and Moreland Middle Schools, Sriram has been an active volunteer for the District, as well as with his daughters’ Girl Scouts troop’s robotics event at NASA Ames as a parent mentor.
-One of Sriram's daughters attends Prospect High School and the other is a college student in Southern California.
+Sriram's daughters attend colleges in Northern and Southern California.

 Sriram is the Senior Vice President of Platform Products at ExecOnline.
 In his role, Sriram drives product management strategy and execution related to ExecOnline's AEP (Applied Experience Platform) subscription products.
 He brings his experience in the high-tech industry to the Moreland Board, as an opportunity to interface with industry neighbors and involve the Moreland community.

 Brian Penzel, Trustee (Area 3)